Dafydd Hughes: Professional career

-Hughes started every game for the Wales U20's grand slam winning team in the 2016 Six Nations Under 20s Championship.
+Hughes started every game for Wales U20 in the 2016 Six Nations Under 20s Championship, in which they won the Grand Slam.
 He also scored a try on his Wales U20 debut.
-He also started in all but one of Wales U20's games in the 2016 World Rugby Under 20 Championship.
+He also started in all but one of Wales' games in the 2016 World Rugby Under 20 Championship.

 His Scarlets debut came in the Anglo-Welsh Cup against Newport Gwent Dragons, a game in which he scored a try.
+He made 38 appearances for the Scarlets before being released at the end of the 2022–23 season.

+Hughes signed with RFC Championship winners Jersey Reds for the 2023–24 season.